 - have completed no more than 12 months of full-time graduate study (or the equivalent) by start of current academic year

-Eligible fields of study are: Chemistry, Computer and Information Science and Engineering, Engineering, Geosciences, Life Sciences, Materials Research, Mathematical Sciences, Physics and Astronomy, Psychology, Social Sciences, STEM Education and Learning Research.
+Eligible fields of study are: Chemistry, Computer and Information Sciences and Engineering, Engineering, Geosciences, Life Sciences, Materials Research, Mathematical Sciences, Physics and Astronomy, Psychology, Social Sciences, and STEM Education and Learning Research.

 Application opens: July/August

-The NSF GRFP application opens each summer when the NSF releases a new program solicitation, usually in late July.
+The NSF GRFP application opens each summer when the NSF releases a new program solicitation on its official website, usually in late July.

 More information about the current year's competition, application resources, and guidelines are available in the Drexel GRFP Handbook (Drexel login required; alumni and incoming PhD students should email firstname.lastname@example.org for access).

 Info Sessions and Workshops: June-September

 UREP hosts GRFP info sessions and application workshops during the Summer Term.
 Check our events page for dates and registration information.

 Current applicants are encouraged to attend a GRFP Application Workshop.
 Workshop participants will receive access to sample essays, worksheets, supporting materials, and opportunities for peer feedback.
 Please review the NSF GRFP website before attending an application workshop to gain a basic understanding of the program.